dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 If true, NGINX passes the incoming `X-Forwarded-*` headers to upstreams.
 Use this option when NGINX is behind another L7 proxy / load balancer that is setting these headers.

 If false, NGINX ignores incoming `X-Forwarded-*` headers, filling them with the request information it sees.
 Use this option if NGINX is exposed directly to the internet, or it's behind a L3/packet-based load balancer that doesn't alter the source IP in the packets.

+## enable-real-ip

+`enable-real-ip` enables the configuration of [http://nginx.org/en/docs/http/ngx_http_realip_module.html](http://nginx.org/en/docs/http/ngx_http_realip_module.html).
+Specific attributes of the module can be configured further by using `forwarded-for-header` and `proxy-real-ip-cidr` settings.

 ## forwarded-for-header